jklust/gamdpy/science_tests/ZBL/readme.md

 ### Gamdpy

 A comparison between codebase illustrations and daily scientific test results to ensure correctness.
 Due to a chaotic behavior, the illustrations differ slightly for each run.
-The scientific tests is scheduled to run nightly at 2:00.
+The scientific tests are scheduled to run nightly at 2:00.

 <h3>Energy Comparison</h3>
 <table>